 After handling the firearm, these are the feature notes of the sights, magazine, grip texture, ergonomics, controls, range, and ammo I've compiled.

 Let's start with Sights.

-The sights feature a three-dot system.
-It has a two-dot serrated rear sight and a one-dot front sight made of metal.
-They are okay, but I was not too fond of the lack of night sights.
-However, I quickly realized that it's customizable to any Glock sights I want.
-As far as sights go in forming an ideal sight picture, the PSA dagger three-dot system is pretty cool.
+The sights feature a three-dot system, consisting of a two-dot serrated rear sight and a one-dot front sight, both made of metal.
+While they are adequate, I was disappointed by the absence of night sights.
+However, I soon discovered that the sights can be customized to my preference, allowing me to choose any Glock sights I desire.
+In terms of forming an ideal sight picture, the PSA Dagger three-dot system is quite impressive.

-The gun comes with a typical Magpul Glock 19 mag, but the firearm is compatible with other Glock mags.
-So far, the mag is okay and has worked just fine.
-With several Glock magazines, the follow-up rounds shouldn't be a worry.
+The gun comes with a standard Magpul Glock 19 magazine, but the firearm is compatible with other Glock magazines.
+So far, the magazine has been functioning well and without any issues.
+Having multiple Glock magazines ensures that follow-up rounds are not a concern.

 Grip and Ergonomics

 The gun's grip is striking.
 I prefer blocky grips because they give a good grip angle.
 But this grip feels unique and outstanding from Glock 19.
 Palmetto State has completely re-contoured and redesigned it to have a non-harmful aggressive grip texture that feels good in hand.
 They gave it two cutouts in the grip bottom on the sides for the mag, which differs from the original Gen 5 guns.